jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Platform-Agreement/Privacy-Policy.md

-Instructions for the Cancellation of JD Cloud Account
+*Instructions for the Cancellation of JD Cloud Account*

-Please be sure to carefully go through the Instructions for the Cancellation of JD Cloud Account (hereinafter referred to as the Instructions for Cancellation), before clicking **OK** when applying for the cancellation process.
+Please be sure to carefully go through the *Instructions for the Cancellation of JD Cloud Accoun*t (hereinafter referred to as the *Instructions for Cancellation*), before clicking **OK** when applying for the cancellation process.

 Please be sure to carefully read and fully understand contents of relevant terms, including: